metio/terraform-provider-k8s/docs/data-sources/kueue_x_k8s_io_workload_v1beta1_manifest.md

 - `fs_type` (String) fsType is filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. 'ext4', 'xfs', 'ntfs'.
 Implicitly inferred to be 'ext4' if unspecified.
 - `storage_policy_id` (String) storagePolicyID is the storage Policy Based Management (SPBM) profile ID associated with the StoragePolicyName.
 - `storage_policy_name` (String) storagePolicyName is the storage Policy Based Management (SPBM) profile name.

+<a id="nestedatt--spec--pod_sets--topology_request"></a>
+### Nested Schema for `spec.pod_sets.topology_request`

+Optional:

+- `preferred` (String) preferred indicates the topology level preferred by the PodSet, as indicated by the 'kueue.x-k8s.io/podset-preferred-topology' PodSet annotation.
+- `required` (String) required indicates the topology level required by the PodSet, as indicated by the 'kueue.x-k8s.io/podset-required-topology' PodSet annotation.